Aakash-S-P/Deep-learning/README.md

 Tabular NN was limited but still reasonable (~78%).

-8. Analysis: NN vs CNN – Which is Better?
+8. Analysis: NN vs CNN

 CNN is clearly better because it learns spatial features directly from images.